peterjc/kana-chording-ke/README.md

 in some cases kanji) on computers which I have tested on macOS:

-1. There are operating system specific keyboard expressions to enter the hex code of an individual unicde symbol which can be used for kana or even kanji.
+1. There are operating system specific keyboard expressions to enter the hex code of an individual unicode symbol which can be used for kana or even kanji.
    See [hex codes for kana in unicode](http://www.i18nguy.com/unicode/hiragana.html).
    For macOS, once in "*Unicode Hex Input*" mode, to enter け (ke), press-and-hold the option key (aka alt), then type `3`, `0`, `5`, `1`, and release the option